 'You think we'd be stupid enough to kill one of your kind here right on the border unless it was a life or death situation?'
 Buffalo signed and rolled her eyes.
 'As if it's not enough that we'll be walking into a den full of those cursed necklaces.
-If we do this right, we won't as much as make them bleed.'
+If we do this right we won't even draw blood.'

 'Enemy guards,' Horse signed the second Buffalo had finished correcting Dylis.
 'They'll see us soon.'

 Snake and Dog were gone, leaving gusts of wind in their wake.
-Dylis thought to ask if "not spilling blood" meant leaving soldiers as will-less husks still was on the table, but thought better of it.
-Instead she fell into step behind Doe, who'd replaced Snake and Dog at the head of the triangle.
+Dylis thought to ask if "not spilling blood" meant leaving soldiers as will-less husks, but thought better of it.
+Instead, she fell into step behind Doe, who'd replaced Snake and Dog at the head of the triangle.
 Dylis had one hand on the hilt of her sword and she let her eyes dart from shadow to shadow like she would while patrolling the walkways back home.
 If she wasn't mistaken, the demon with the bow and quiver was glaring at the back of her head, which did nothing to calm her nerves.

 What are those scrawny dog-foxes on the Plains called?
 She let her mind drift in an effort to distract herself from the skin crawling at the back of her neck.
 Coyotes?
 Sounds right enough.
 Coyote it is then.

 The demons formed a half-circle around Doe, leaving her closest to the wall.
-Dylis kept to the back of the group, one eye on them and the other on the forest behind them; a patrol squad could be there any minute.
+Dylis kept to the back of the group, one eye on them and the other on the forest behind them; even though there were no guards on the wall a patrol squad could appear behind them any minute.

 'Here,' Doe signed and then splayed her fingers like in imitation of an exploding firework; a sign that Dylis didn't recognize.
 There was no confusion on the others' faces though and they swiftly took up positions along the wall.
 Their eyes lit up.
 The wall melted away.